firefoxfoxthrot/developer-web-site/_pages/dataformat.md

 * [**dCBOR**](/dcbor/) is a deterministic variant of the CBOR standard.
 It's used for CBOR contained in URs and generally is required for multi-party protocols where distributed consensus is important.

+_We also support a lightweight protocol for connecting transaction coordinators with seed vaults and cosigners._

+* [**Quick Connect**](/quickconnect/) allows for the private and independent linking of a server to a wallet.